Skip to main content

 Introduction

-Most members of money purchase schemes rely on others to make the important decisions about their fund and to deliver and assess value for them.
+Most members of DC schemes rely on others to make the important decisions about their fund and to deliver and assess value for them.

 Before carrying out your value for members assessment, consider the following key points: